rabeshi/eaamo-website/content/papers/_index.md

 {{< /staticref >}}
 /

-Adapting Bias in Algorithmic Pricing: Evidence from Insurance Industry\
+Adapting Bias in Algorithmic Pricing: Evidence from Insurance Industry *(non-archival)*\
 by *Ozge Demirci*

 - - -